whatyouhide/whatyouhide.github.io/_posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc.md

 [\s\t\n\r]+ : skip_token.
 ```

 Regular expressions can quickly become nasty, that's why we can extract them into *definitions* in the form `ALIAS = REGEX`.
 We put definitions at the top of the file, before the list of rules.
-In order to use these definitions in the regexes, we have to surround them with curly braces.
+To use these definitions in the regexes, we have to surround them with curly braces.

 ```
 Definitions.